-Dyson’s Grand Challenges curriculum is a required component of the undergraduate experience.
+Dyson’s Grand Challenges curriculum is one of the exciting components of the undergraduate experience that attracts and sets apart our students.
+It is required and therefore built into your course sequence.
 You’ll work with faculty and peers on real community challenges, making the world a better place through business and service.
-For more information please see The Grand Challenges curriculum page.
+For more information, please see The Grand Challenges curriculum page.

-International freshman and transfer applicants for whom English is not the first language must submit an English Language Proficiency Exam score.
+International freshman and transfer applicants for whom English is not the first language must submit and English Language Proficiency Exam score.

 The examinations that meet this requirement include:

 - PTE Academic, minimum score of 70

 - C1 Advanced or C2 Proficiency, minimum score of 191